Focshole/ansible-bitwarden-vault-wrapper/README.md

 ## 🚀 Getting Started

-To access your Bitwarden vault, first **generate a client API key**. ⚠️ This script grants full access to your vault, so **avoid using it with shared or personal vaults**—preferably, create a dedicated vault per environment or deployment.
+To access your Bitwarden vault, first **generate a client API key**. ⚠️ This script grants full access to your vault, so **avoid using it with personal vaults**—preferably, create a dedicated vault per environment or deployment.

 ### 1. Export required environment variables